Looking for unique and memorable solo travel ideas? Thinking about solo travel in the UK? Then Scotland could be just what you’re looking for!

 - You can refer to VisitScotland’s practical information tips for visiting Scotland.

 Seriously, there is just so much to do!
 From historic attractions where you can learn about our incredible past, world-class arts and culture to see and experience, unbelievably beautiful landscapes to discover, and exceptional food & drink to indulge in – the possibilities go on.
-Here are just a few ideas to consider:

 - Walking is a perfect way to soak in the magic of Scotland’s ancient (and urban) landscapes.
 For example… Climb Arthur’s Seat for panoramic views across the capital of Edinburgh… Escape to the atmospheric and rugged Highlands… Enjoy gentle walks like the east coast Fife Coastal Path which will lead you through charming villages… or enjoy ambling alongside one of our beautiful canals… Get more inspiration for walking in Scotland.